pour la version française veuillez cliquer ici

 The Legend of the Whistlers describes this relationship and the unique Whistler culture.

-Join Lynne Passerine at a Whistler site, to find out more about the world of the Whistlers and learn something of their language and culture.
+Join Lynne Passerine at a suspected Whistler site, to find out more about the world of the Whistlers and how to track them.

 Listen to a live recording of two Whistler children.
 Ava Coucal describes the experience of travelling with Lynne Passerine into the heart of the Carpathian Mountains and her first Whistler sighting.
 Click here for a version with written captions.